johnny-mh/devlog/packages/astro-fuse/README.md

 ## Remarks

-Since this plugin goes through a separate processing step using mdast and micromark to handle markdown files, elements other than text in markdown files (components rendered with `@astrojs/mdx`) may not be searchable.
+1. Since this plugin goes through a separate processing step using mdast and micromark to handle markdown files, elements other than text in markdown files (components rendered with `@astrojs/mdx`) may not be searchable.
+2. In a development environment, the index file for Fuse.js may not be created immediately when the server starts.
+In this case, you can request a page that uses a Markdown file to trigger the build process.
+Please note that the file is created immediately in the production build stage.
+If it is not created, please report an issue.